airborne-commando/OPSEC-OSINT-Tools/README.md

 - **LulzSec Hacking Group**
     - Members exposed themselves by discussing ops in public IRC[^56][^58][^21][^20], revealing personal info, using stolen cards[^57] to home addresses, and trusting informants.<br>

 >"Spitler admitted to communicating during the data breach with his co-defendant, Andrew Auernheimer, 25, who was arrested January 18, 2011, in Fayetteville, Ark., while appearing in state court on unrelated drug charges.
 The two wrote each other during the breach using Internet Relay Chat, an Internet instant messaging program.
-Those chats included discussions between Spitler, Auernheimer, and other Goatse Security members about the best way to take advantage of the breach and associated theft" (Federal Bureau of Investigation, 2012).[^57]
+Those chats included discussions between Spitler, Auernheimer, and other Goatse Security members about the best way to take advantage of the breach and associated theft" <br>(Federal Bureau of Investigation, 2012).[^57]

 - **General Bad OPSEC Practices**
     - Poor compartmentalization, leaking sensitive info, predictable naming, traceable work hours, and unsecured servers.